 ESG data, scores, and insights provide relevance and transparency to capital market participants.
 S&P Global will continue to invest and innovate in ESG capabilities to remain at the forefront of this important field.
 This includes further integration with S&P Global Platts, a leading provider of information, benchmark prices, and analytics for the energy and commodities markets.

-It also includes aligning the corporate outreach for the CSA and the S&P Global Trucost Environmental Register, that assesses environmental performance indicators to provide a seamless way for corporations to efficiently communicate ESG performance credentials to capital markets, and help maximize rewards for sustainable business at a time of accelerating investor adoption of ESG investing criteria.
+It also includes aligning the corporate outreach for the CSA and the S&P Global Trucost Environmental Register, which assesses environmental performance indicators to provide a seamless way for corporations to efficiently communicate ESG performance credentials to capital markets, and help maximize rewards for sustainable business at a time of accelerating investor adoption of ESG investing criteria.